buildtimetrend/python-lib/README.md

 ------------

 - lxml (python wrapper for libxml2 and libxslt)
-- matplotlib (for drawing the trend graph)
+- matplotlib v1.2.0 or higher (for drawing the trend graph, stackplot is introduced in v1.2.0)

 Install using pip :

-`pip install lxml matplotlib`
+`pip install lxml matplotlib>=1.2.0`

 or as a Debian package :